 You can fill an online quote and purchase your plan online.
 You’ll be taken from the Air Canada site to the RBC Insurance website to purchase.
 You can also call 1-888-247-2262 or 1-800-361-8071 (toll free) for the visually impaired.

-Click here to compare quotes now with other plans on Kanetix, which will let you compare quotes for travel insurance from several different companies at once.
+Click here to compare learn more and compare plans now on Kanetix, which will let you compare travel insurance from several different companies at once.

 Want to Compare Air Canada’s Travel Insurance Rates?

 The easiest way to compare Canadian travel insurance rates is to use a comparison website.